immersive-audio-live/ADM-OSC/README.md

   * The receiver can be a DAW, an ADM renderer, an object editor, a bridge (ADM-OSC <-> sADM)

 ## Current status
-Initiative presented to the EBU, and currently being implemented by some Broadcast companies as well.
+The current dictionary covers most Object properties from the Audio Definition model.
-ADM-OSC has been implemented by FLUX:: SE in the SPAT Revolution software, in L-Acoustics L-ISA Controller, in Ovation from Merging Technologies, in Nuendo from Steinberg, QLab 5 by Figure53, Space Controller by Sound Particles, SpaceMap Go by Meyer Sound, and the list is increasing steadily!
+A more complete dictionary is being discussed to cover the remaining parts of the Audio Definition model.
-OSC Live test tool (talker and listener OSC Live test tool) is now available
+OSC Live test tool (talker and listener OSC Live test tool) is now available.

 ## Current Specification
 See Repository.